-Stakeholders suggested that more telephone and online services could help address concerns about inferior access to information and services for people in rural, regional and remote areas.733 One parent stated that to better support individuals and their families, there was a need for
+Stakeholders suggested that more telephone and online services could help address concerns about inferior access to information and services for people in rural, regional and remote areas.
+One parent stated that to better support individuals and their families, there was a need for psychological support available via phone or telehealth.
+It is prohibitive for a lot of families, particularly living in rural and remote areas to access support for all health services.

-Given the limited number of peer support groups, it was suggested that governments should establish an online presence for these groups to ensure individuals can access support, especially those who live in rural and remote areas.735
+Given the limited number of peer support groups, it was suggested that governments should establish an online presence for these groups to ensure individuals can access support, especially those who live in rural and remote areas.